-The accompanying schedule of expenditures of federal awards (Schedule) includes the federal award activity of the Oahu Metropolitan Planning Organization, State of Hawaii, (OahuMPO).
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Oahu Metropolitan Planning Organization, State of Hawaii, (OahuMPO) under programs of the federal government for the fiscal year ended June 30, 2019.

 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the OahuMPO, it is not intended to and does not present the financial position, changes in net position, or cash flows of the OahuMPO.
+Because the Schedule presents only a selected portion of the operations of OahuMPO, it is not intended to and does not present the financial position, changes in net position, or cash flows of OahuMPO.